 - Markers (the more the better the pigment)

-It took some experimenting but I realized that sliced open cartridges work the quickest.
-If you’re not in a rush no worries, just pop those things out of the markers and keep them intact.
-But here’s a quick tip DON’T do like I did and slice all the way down.
-Instead make a cut in the middle leaving the top and bottom of the cartridge alone.
-This way of opening up the cartridges make it a lot easier to get these guys out of your ink later on down the line.
+If you’re in a rush, slicing open the ink cartridges helps the ink to drain into the alcohol much more quickly.
+But here’s a quick tip: DON’T do like I did and slice all the way down.
+Instead, make a cut in the middle leaving the top and bottom of the cartridge alone because as this thing soaks in the alcohol it’s going to puff out and it’s such a beat to get it back out of that little bitty hole in the bottle, if you’re using them This way of opening up the cartridges make it a lot easier to get these guys out of your ink later on down the line.

 Use your fingers to milk all of the ink and alcohol out of the canister.

 Gloves, people, I can’t stress them enough for this project :) Because milking the extra ink really does make a difference in the saturation of your finished alcohol inks, the effort is truly worth it.
 And if you don’t have gloves, well, teh color doesn’t last too much longer than a day, if you’re lucky!

 Now, these are my colors after using only 1 marker apiece.
 The color keeps getting more and more saturated with every marker I add and it’s fabulous.
 One marker really isn’t enough to make this much alcohol a viable replacement for commercially made alcohol inks.
 I tend to be happier with the concentration when using 3-4 markers, but play around to see what you like best.

 Are you totally ready to raid the stash of your little’s old markers?
 I so bet you are! :)

 Grab that old stuff, or buy some new ones if you’re really keen and I bet you’re going to love making your own alcohol inks.